mohammad-shirzadi/AmlakNama/README.md

-# Real Estate Management System

-This project is a comprehensive Real Estate Management System built using Django.
-It enables users to list properties, manage their listings, and search for properties based on various criteria.
-The system is designed to provide a seamless experience for both property managers and buyers.
+# AmlakNama

+AmlakNama is a tool for analyzing and visualizing the economic value of real estate and land across different districts of Tehran.

 ## Features

+Economic value visualization for properties across Tehran’s districts and neighborhoods.
+Categorization of data by property type (residential, commercial, land).
+Separate insights for purchase/sale and rental/lease options.
+Interactive map for data visualization and price comparison.

 ### 1. **Data Collection**
 - Utilizes **Selenium** and **BeautifulSoup** to scrape real estate listings from websites (e.g., Divar).